stuart-n-wilson/Song-feature-clustering/README.md

 ### Running the project
 1. Extract the files from the zip folder into the working directory for the R project.
 2. Install necessary packages - for each ```library(LIBRARY_NAME)```, type ```install.packages("LIBRARY_NAME")``` to install that package e.g. for ```library(tidyverse)```, first run the line ```install.packages("tidyverse")```.
-3. To obtain the main results for the project, use 'main.R'.
+3. To obtain the main results for the project, use [```main.R```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/main.R).
 This file contains a (**very**) stripped down version of the key steps and will run in full to provide the main results (ensure to run the file in line order!).
 4. For greater detail into the methodology, used the steps below.

 ### Additional R files
-As above, to obtain the main results from the project, run the 'main.R' file.
+As above, to obtain the main results from the project, run the [```main.R```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/main.R) file.
 This file is a highly stripped down combination of the other files.

 For much greater detail into the methodology, use the remaining R files.
 Each file is written to run independently.

-1. 'exploratory_data_analysis.R' -
-2.
+1. [```exploratory_data_analysis.R```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/exploratory_data_analysis.R) - this script contains feature visualisations, a correlation matrix and some scatterplots for the song features to provide more insight into the general exploratory analysis conducted.
+2. [```pca_and_optimal_k.R```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/pca_and_optimal_k.R) - this script gives detail into principal component analysis, and calculating the optimal number of principal components to use, as well as the calculating the optimal number of clusters for the songs.
+3. [```k_means_model.R```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/k_means_model.R) - this script creates the k-means model and analyses its performance for varying values of k.
+This includes silhouette and elbow plots.
+4. [```cluster_feature_analysis.R```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/cluster_feature_analysis.R) - this script runs the k-means algorithm and then analyses the clusters for both the numeric features and the categorical ones.
+5. [```lyric_text_mining```](https://github.com/stuart-n-wilson/Song-feature-clustering/blob/main/lyric_text_mining.R) - this script contains the full lyric text mining methods, and then creates wordclouds for the most frequent lyrics.

 ## Results